HackTheBrain/100PercentEngaged/README.md

 # Project 100 Percent Engaged
 An installation in which the individual and group engagement EEG scores are indiated through a type of LED interface.
 When the engagement score reaches a certain mark (0.7), the LEDs change colour.
+This project was started during the 2016 Hack the Brain Hackathon in Amsterdam at [Waag Society](http://www.waag.org)

 ## Who:
 - Polle van Duuren (Industrial Designer)